thomasjpfan/smolagents/SECURITY.md

 1. **E2B Sandbox**: Uses [E2B](https://e2b.dev/) to run code in a secure, isolated environment.

+2. **Modal Sandbox**: Uses [Modal](https://modal.com/) to run code in a secure, isolated environment.

-2. **Docker Sandbox**: Runs code in an isolated Docker container.
+3. **Docker Sandbox**: Runs code in an isolated Docker container.

-3. **WebAssembly Sandbox**: Executes Python code securely in a sandboxed WebAssembly environment using Pyodide and Deno's secure runtime.
+4. **WebAssembly Sandbox**: Executes Python code securely in a sandboxed WebAssembly environment using Pyodide and Deno's secure runtime.

 We recommend using one of these sandboxed execution options when running untrusted code.